 Hidden Cameras, Audio Bugs, and GPS Devices in Colorado Could Be Invading Your Privacy

 Hidden cameras, audio bugs, and GPS devices are no longer just the things we see in movies or read about in books.
 The continuing technological evolution has made these devices smaller, cheaper, and better than ever.
-It doesn’t take any sort of professional license to buy them.
+It doesn’t take any sort of professional license to buy or install them.
 Many don’t require a lot of technical expertise to set-up and monitor.
 All you have to do to test the truth of that statement is read the news.
 Hardly a week goes by without a news story somewhere in this nation that involves a hidden camera or other hidden device used to spy on someone.

-And a hidden camera, audio bug, or GPS device could be used against you without your knowledge.
+A hidden camera, audio bug, or GPS device could be used against you without your knowledge.
 Your privacy could be invaded.
 Is the use of hidden cameras, audio bugs, and GPS devices legal in Colorado?
 Do you know what to do if you think you’re being victimized?

 Hidden Camera Use in Colorado: What the Law Says